curtisbarnard/leetcode-grind75-javascript/medium/implement-trie-208.md

 ### Optimized Solution

 The below is roughly the same as above, just with some clean up to make the code more concise.
-You can see an explanation for this solution here: https://www.youtube.com/watch?v=oobqoCJlHA0
+Time is O(n) for insertion and search.
+Space complexity id O(n) for insertion and O(1) for search.You can see an explanation for this solution here: https://www.youtube.com/watch?v=oobqoCJlHA0

 ```javascript
 const Node = function () {